They’re best known for their perky pop hits, but we love Steps’ moodier moments more. Here are our FIVE favourite STROP-POP classics!

 Deeper Shade Of Blue

-After shimmering cheesy pop fest slick 5,6,7,8 and Last Thing On My Mind, this fabulous track was the one that made those who weren’t already fans sit up.
-Cool, clubby and satisfyingly sourfaced, this is by far up there with they best!
+Following on from shimmering cheesy popfests like 5,6,7,8 and Last Thing On My Mind, this fabulous track was the one that made those who weren’t already fans sit up.
+Cool, clubby and satisfyingly sourfaced, this is by far up there with their best!
 Secret: dance queen Tina Cousins (remember her?) actually recorded it first.

 Stop Me From Loving You